 It’s the CitizenM.
-Sorry, I mean citizenM — no caps.
-This is a place for cool cats.
-(And, therefore, probably not me, nor anyone else who says ‘cool cats’.)
+Sorry, I mean citizenM – no caps.

 To give you an idea of the sort of place it is: everything is operated by a tablet here – ‘curtains’ (which are actually blinds) and ‘blinds’ (which are actually… a different type of blind), the aircon, the lamps, the television (porn channel included), the big lit-up cube thingy whose colour you can change (???)… you name it, the tablet can do it.

 And it’s not just the tablet.
 This hotel has got its branding down, and it’s because the people behind it have recognised three important truths: